segmentio/segment-docs/src/connections/spec/group.md

   </tr>
 </table>

 **Note:** You might be used to some destinations recognizing special properties differently.
 For example, Mixpanel has a special `track_charges` method for accepting revenue.
-Luckily, you don’t have to worry about those inconsistencies.
-Just pass us `revenue`.  **We’ll handle all of the destination-specific conversions for you automatically.** Same goes for the rest of the reserved properties.
+Luckily, you don't have to worry about those inconsistencies.
+Just pass us `revenue`.  **We'll handle all of the destination-specific conversions for you automatically.** Same goes for the rest of the reserved properties.

 **Traits are case-insensitive**, so in Javascript you can match the rest of your camel-case code by sending `createdAt`, and in Ruby you can match your snake-case code by sending `created_at`.
 That way the API never seems alien to your code base.